 The Government in a joint decree issued by the Minister of Religion, Minister of Manpower and Transmigrations and the Minister, and the State Minister for Administrative Reform declared the Indonesian Public Holidays.

 There are four types of holidays season in Indonesia, there are : Religious, National, International and Commemorative.
 Ones that are designated "Tanggal Merah" (literally red date, or a date that is designated in red on a calendar) signify national holidays when government offices, schools, banks, and most businesses are closed.

 Many of the dates of religious holidays may vary from year to year, as they are based on other calendars.
 For example, the Muslim holidays are based on the Islamic or Hijriah calendar, which is 10 to 11 days shorter than the Roman calendar on every year.
 Other holidays, such as Easter, Chinese New Year and Waisak are based on lunar calculations, as in other countries where these holidays are celebrated.

 Religious Holidays in Indonesia.

 The Indonesian government officially recognizes five religions: Islam, Protestant, Catholic, Buddhist and Hindu.
 As in other countries, each of these religious communities in Indonesia celebrate events that are important to their faith.
-Some of these are national holidays, others are not.
+Some of these are become National Holidays, others are not.
 The Ministry of Religion decides the dates on which religious holidays will be held each year.
-The following are faith-based holidays that are national holidays in Indonesia call it "tanggal merah" :
+The following are faith-based holidays that are national holidays in Indonesia call it "tanggal merah".

 1 Muharam or Tahun Baru Hijrah - Muslim New Year - 1st day of Muharam.
 Marks the beginning of the new year on the Hijrah calendar.